bohendo/my-clippings/highlights/12-rules-for-life.md

  - loc 1110 - Chaos is also the formless potential from which the God of Genesis 1 called forth order using language at the beginning of time.
 It’s the same potential from which we, made in that Image, call forth the novel and ever-changing moments of our lives.
 And Chaos is freedom, dreadful freedom, too.

  - loc 1161 - We see what things mean just as fast or faster than we see what they are.
 Perception of things as entities with personality also occurs before perception of things as things.
 This is particularly true of the action of others, living others, but we also see the non-living “objective world” as animated, with purpose and intent.
 This is because of the operation of what psychologists have called “the hyperactive agency detector” within us.
 We evolved, over millennia, within intensely social circumstances.

+ - loc 1161 - We see what things mean just as fast or faster than we see what they are.33 Perception of things as entities with personality also occurs before perception of things as things.

+ - loc 1161 - We see what things mean just as fast or faster than we see what they are.33 Perception of things as entities with personality also occurs before perception of things as things.
+This is particularly true of the action of others,34 living others, but we also see the non-living “objective world” as animated, with purpose and intent.
+This is because of the operation of what psychologists have called “the hyperactive agency detector” within us.35 We evolved, over millennia, within intensely social circumstances.

  - loc 1168 - The personalities we have evolved to perceive have been around, in predictable form, and in typical, hierarchical configurations, forever, for all intents and purposes.
 They have been male or female, for example, for a billion years